 The Media Arts Center at Palo Alto High School supports the growing demand for the teaching of media arts in the 21st century.
 Built in the heart of Silicon Valley, the 23,000-square-foot building houses 600 students a day engaged in photography, video production, audio music production, multi-platform journalism (radio/podcast, television, print, web and social media) and more.
 The journalism program alone houses a competitive media marketplace for an ever-changing stable of between a half-dozen and dozen publications, including many award-winners and some titles (The Campanile newspaper and Madrono yearbook) dating back more than a century.

-The MAC was funded in 2008 by a bond passed by Palo Alto voters as well as a $2.7 million grant from the State of California.
-In addition, as a result of efforts from our Paly MAC Booster parent group, multiple foundations and families have donated to support interior furnishings, equipment, and other support for the programs in the building.
+The MAC ultimately was funded by a June 2008 bond measure passed by Palo Alto voters as well as a $2.7 million grant from the State of California secured after an application led by Principal Jackie McEvoy.
+In addition, as a result of efforts from our Paly MAC Booster parent group, multiple foundations (most notably the Brin-Wojcicki Foundation) and families donated — many by purchasing commemorative pavers placed in the courtyards outside the building — to support interior furnishings, equipment, and other support for the programs in the building.

-The goal of the MAC program is to provide state-of-the-art, project-based educational opportunities for students, with an emphasis five founding principles (borrowed from the former San Jose Mercury News reporter Chris O’Brien’s Next Newsroom project): Community, Collaboration, Innovation, Multi-platform publishing, and Transparency
+The goal of the MAC program from the start were to provide state-of-the-art, project-based educational opportunities for students, with an emphasis five founding principles (borrowed from the former San Jose Mercury News reporter Chris O’Brien’s Next Newsroom project): Community, Collaboration, Innovation, Multi-platform publishing, and Transparency.

 True to its purpose, the MAC involved students as far back as 2008, when students from across the school’s media arts programs were asked to design their own versions of the building, with the five founding principles in mind.
-The most popular of these ideas were integrated into the building’s conceptual design presented to the Board of Education in September 2009.
+The most popular of these ideas were integrated into the building’s conceptual design presented at a national journalism convention in April 2009 and, more significantly, to Palo Alto’s Board of Education in September 2009.

 The community’s appreciation for the conceptual design of the project was recorded by The Paly Voice on Sept.
 26, 2009, in “School Board enthusiastically approves new media arts center and classrooms.”
 In January 2010, Palo Alto Online reporter Chris Kenrick recorded a similar reaction after a presentation of the schematic design to the board in “Paly, Gunn teachers laud campus building plans” (Jan.
 13, 2010)